Noncrossing Partition Lattices from Planar Configurations: Introduction

 We are unaware of any prior appearances of the space described in Theorem~\ref{mainthm:connectivity}.
 It would be interesting to know the homology of this space for each $k$ and, in particular, whether it is a classifying space for the $n$-strand braid group.

 The article is structured as follows.
 In Section~\ref{sec:noncrossing-partitions}, we introduce some background on posets and partitions, along with basic properties of $\NC(P)$.
 Section~\ref{sec:configurations} concerns the transformation of configurations with Property~$\Delta_k$ and includes the proof of Theorem~\ref{mainthm:connectivity}.
-We give the proof of Theorem~\ref{mainthm:catalan-counting} in Section~\ref{sec:delta-1}, then introduce some technical details in Section~\ref{sec:skewers} which help us to prove Theorem~\ref{mainthm:rank-symmetry} in Section~\ref{sec:delta-2}.
+We provide some technical details on ``skewers'' in Section~\ref{sec:skewers}, then give the proofs of Theorem~\ref{mainthm:catalan-counting} in Section~\ref{sec:delta-1} and Theorem~\ref{mainthm:rank-symmetry} in Section~\ref{sec:delta-2}.